Junior Miss

-Junior Miss is a collection of semi-autobiographical stories by Sally Benson first published in The New Yorker.
+Junior Miss is a collection of short stories by Sally Benson which first appeared in The New Yorker magazine.
 Between 1939 and the end of 1941, the prolific Benson published 99 stories in The New Yorker, some under her pseudonym of Esther Evarts.
-She had a bestseller when Random House published her Junior Miss collection in 1941.
+She had a bestseller when Random House published the Junior Miss collection on April 23, 1941.

+The stories focus on a young teenager named Judy Graves.
+Her adventures were drawn from Benson's own adolescent experiences, as well as from Benson's observations of her teenaged daughter Barbara and Barbara's friends.

+Reception

+The Junior Miss book was praised for its rare (at the time) portrayal of adolescent rites of passage from a female point of view.
+In The New York Times Book Review, Robert van Gelder described Judy as "too young to be called a young lady but too old to be called a young girl" who "recreated in the minds of adult readers of either sex, a sense of their almost-forgotten youth."
+In The Saturday Review of Literature, Gladys Graham Bates commended Benson's "uncanny accuracy in catching the exact detail" but added, "If you put these tales aside as children's stories simply, you will miss some extremely shrewd comment on human nature in general and our own day in particular."

+Junior Miss quickly became a bestseller and, in June 1941, a Book-of-the-Month club selection with over 150,000 copies distributed.

+The popularity of Junior Miss led to multiple adaptations.

 Broadway

-Benson's stories were adapted for theatre by writers Jerome Chodorov and Joseph Fields, by producer Max Gordon, and by director Moss Hart.
-The play had a successful run of 710 performances on Broadway from November 18, 1941, to July 24, 1943.
-Patricia Peardon had the title role of Judy Graves, a teenager who meddles in people's love lives.
+Benson's stories were adapted for the stage by writers Jerome Chodorov and Joseph Fields, producer Max Gordon, and director Moss Hart.
+Junior Miss had a successful theatrical run of 710 performances on Broadway from November 18, 1941, to July 24, 1943.
+Patricia Peardon played the title role of Judy Graves, a teenager who meddles in people's love lives.
 The sets for the production were designed by Frederick Fox.

 Film

-In 1945, 20th Century-Fox released a film adaptation of the play by Jerome Chodorov and Joseph Fields which starred Peggy Ann Garner as Judy Graves.
-George Seaton directed.
-Produced by William Perlberg, the 94-minute feature was released by 20th Century Fox on June 16, 1945.
+In 1945, 20th Century-Fox released a film adaptation of the Chodorov and Fields' play.
+It starred Peggy Ann Garner as Judy Graves.
+Directed by George Seaton and produced by William Perlberg, the 94-minute feature film opened in movie theaters on June 16, 1945.